getodk/central-backend/docs/api.md

 + Response 403 (application/json)
     + Attributes (Error 403)

+### Getting changes between Versions [GET /v1/projects/{projectId}/forms/{xmlFormId}/submissions/{instanceId}/diffs

+This returns the changes, or edits, between different versions of a Submission.
+These changes are returned in an object that is indexed by the `instanceId` that uniquely identifies that version.
+Between two submissions, there is an array of objects representing how each field changed.
+This change object contains the old and new values, as well as the path of that changed node in the Submission XML.
+These changes reflect the updated `instanceID` and `deprecatedID` fields as well as the edited value.

++ Response 200
+		+ Attributes (array[array[Submission Diff Value]])

+    + Body

+			{
+			  "two": [
+			    {
+			      "new": "Donna",
+			      "old": "Dana",
+			      "path": ["name"]
+			    },
+			    {
+			      "new": "55",
+			      "old": "44",
+			      "path": ["age"]
+			    },
+			    {
+			      "new": "two",
+			      "old": "one",
+			      "path": ["meta", "instanceID"]
+			    },
+			    {
+			      "new": "one",
+			      "old": null,
+			      "path": ["meta", "deprecatedID"]
+			      ]
+			    }
+			  ]
+			}

++ Response 403 (application/json)
+    + Attributes (Error 403)

 ## Draft Submissions [/v1/projects/{projectId}/forms/{xmlFormId}/draft/submissions]

 All [Draft Forms](/reference/forms/draft-form) feature a `/submissions` subresource (`/draft/submissions`), which is identical to the same subresource on the form itself.
 These submissions exist only as long as the Draft Form does: they are removed if the Draft Form is published, and they are abandoned if the Draft Form is deleted or overwritten.